mturk/cygwpexec/README.md

-For example, if Cygwin is installed inside `C:\cygwin64` you can set eatthe a environment variable
+For example, if Cygwin is installed inside `C:\cygwin64` you can set either environment variable

 ```
     $ export POSIX_ROOT=C:/cygwin64